RG9n/RG9n.github.io/write-ups/securerouter.md

 This may interfere with any diagnostics tools you try to run from the outside of your network, but also helps to protect from scans by adversaries to see if you exist.

-# Test -Pn with this

 ### WPA/WPA2/WPA3

 ### Disable WPS

 Go into the WiFi section and find the WiFi Protected Setup.
-Disable this option, it is only used to get access to the network physically by clicking a button.
+Disable this option, it is only used to get access to the network physically by clicking a button on the router.

 ### UPnP

 Some routers have UPnP enabled.
 Disable this in the UPnP settings.
-If you want to use it, make sure you keep it updated to clean old unused UPnP Services.
+If you want to use it, make sure you keep it updated and set it to automatically clean old unused UPnP Services.

 ### MAC Authentication

 This will allow you in the advanced settings to create a whitelist/blacklist for the Physical Address (see first section of hardening ipconfig /all for how to find MAC).
+This can be bypassed by MAC spoofing (I'll let you research this on your own - as it's out of scope for this write-up), but will still help to harden the network.

 ### I would do a quick router reboot and check to make sure the settings don't reset or change after reboot.